reactjs/react.dev/content/docs/how-to-contribute.md

 You may be interested in watching [this short video](https://www.youtube.com/watch?v=wUpPsEcGsg8) (26 mins) which gives an introduction on how to contribute to React.

+#### Available topics in this video directly linked:
+- build and test React locally [>](https://youtu.be/wUpPsEcGsg8?t=4m12s)
+- how to create and send pull requests to the React repository and how those are handled on project maintainer side [>](https://youtu.be/wUpPsEcGsg8?t=6m7s)
+- structure and organiztion of code: src files, entry points and module system [>](https://youtu.be/wUpPsEcGsg8?t=8m25s)
+- inspection and explanation of build/dist code pushed to npm registry [>](https://youtu.be/wUpPsEcGsg8?t=14m43s)
+- what to consider when adding new React features [>](https://youtu.be/wUpPsEcGsg8?t=19m15s)

 ### Meeting Notes

 React team meets once a week to discuss the development of React, future plans, and priorities.
 You can find the meeting notes in a [dedicated repository](https://github.com/reactjs/core-notes/).